tungsonnn/go-citrus/README.md

 Reverse-engineer [Tang](https://github.com/latchset/tang) with both server and client implementation.

 To achieve a comprehensive demonstration of McCallum-Relyea Key Exchange.
-Written in Go.
+Written in Go, object-oriented approach.

 ## TODO
-- Lint code
-- Parse JWS advertisement
 - Write unit-tests
 - Client computations and implementation
 - Walkthrough docs of McCallum-Relyea exchange